Jamir Miller: Professional career

+On August 10, 2002, in a preseason game against Minnesota, Miller ruptured his right achilles tendon.
+He attempted to rehab the injury and return the following year, but a middling April 2003 workout (by his admission) and advice from his doctors convinced him to announce his retirement on May 16.

-Miller retired from the Cleveland Browns following the 2002 season after suffering a season-ending injury, a ruptured Achilles Tendon.
-Up until 2007 he was the only Browns player to be selected to the Pro Bowl since the team re-entered the NFL in 1999.
-In 2007 seven Browns players were nominated to the 2008 Pro Bowl.
+Up until 2007, he was the only Browns player to be selected to the Pro Bowl since the team re-entered the NFL in 1999.
+In 2007, seven Browns players were nominated to the 2008 Pro Bowl.

 Miller was one of four linebackers selected to the Associated Press All-Pro team in 2001.
 (The other 3 were Jason Gildon, Brian Urlacher, and Ray Lewis.)

-Miller was carted off the field after tearing his right Achilles tendon in a 27–15 preseason victory over the Minnesota Vikings to start the 2002 pre-season.
-He was placed on injured reserve August 13, 2002, but the severity of his injury led to him being waived on February 22, 2003, the end of the 2002 campaign.
-Afterwards he retired.